krishna1711/Machine-Learning-Algorithms/KNN/README.md

 * The main idea behind is to understand and get them into practical hands-on.
 * It can be a brush up material
 * It covers how to select K Value, why it is important?
-* Wil also cover some Use case.
+* Will also cover some Use case.